bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/react/dont-use-index-as-keys.md

 To help you decide, I put together three conditions which these examples have in common:

-1.  the list and items are static–they are not computed and do not change;
+1.  the list and items are static-they are not computed and do not change;
 2.  the items in the list have no ids;
 3.  the list is _never_ reordered or filtered.